Gwen Daugs, Ph.D.

 Ed.D. – Teachers College, Columbia University

 As an educator for 40 years, Professor Hickey has taught a variety of students, ranging from traditional-aged students to returning adults, both undergraduate and graduate students.
-In 2023, Kathleen was appointed as the University’s Director of the Humanities and Social Sciences Division.
 Her research interests include reading and writing with special emphasis on “remedial” work at the college level.
 She was instrumental in revamping Dominican University’s Freshmen Writing Sequence to accelerate students with their remediation so they could swiftly proceed with their college careers.

 Additional research interests span the gamut from at-risk students to multicultural aspects of literature.
 She is a member of NCTE—National Council of Teachers of English, the NYCLA—New York College Learning Association, and NADE—the National Association of Developmental Educators.
 Yearly, she judges The Global Undergraduate Awards, an international competition of undergraduate papers from around the world.
 Additionally, each fall, she participates in the NCTE Day of Writing, submitting entries for their National Day of Writing.